ARM-software/libGPUCounters/README.md

 # Building

-The HWCPipe library is designed to be embedded into existing CMake build process.
+The library is designed to be embedded into existing CMake build process.
 Clone the GitHub repository and add it as a subdirectory to your CMakeLists.txt.
 A single library target, called `hwcpipe`, is made available for you to link to your project.